Changaraya No 5 Camp 114km - Thailand

-The British of ‘F’ Force at Changaraya Camp lost 200 men from Cholera, one third of the total number as a result of the cholera epidemic and consequence of having to share their accommodation with 500 Burmese coolies.
+The British of ‘F’ Force at Changaraya Camp lost 214 men from Cholera who are now buried in a mass grave at Kanchanaburi.
+This represented one third of the total number as a result of the cholera epidemic and consequence of having to share their accommodation with 500 Burmese coolies.

 When Changaraya Camp was shut down 310 British moved south to join the Australians of ‘F’ Force who were also moving to Kami (upper) Sonkurai Camp.

 ‘The general situation of the camp when we arrived was nothing short of unbelievable filth.
 The Burmese had thrown all their unwanted rice and other food all over the camp and particularly near their own huts.
 Incidentally, there were parties of Burmese in every hut in our area, including those occupied by my men, and had ‘shat’ indiscriminately everywhere.
 The flies were a menace, remains of slaughtered animals and skins were in the undergrowth all around the cookhouse in every degree of decomposition.’